newmancroos/EshopMicroservices/README.md

 ### Dual Write Problem
 - When application need to change data in two different system, (i.e: Change data in database and send message to message brocker) If one of the write failes, it can result in inconsustent data is called Dual write problem

+- We can solve this problem by imple,menting Outbox pattern.
+- In Outbox pattern, there will be two table for a transaction, 1. the actual table and apother one for Outbox tracking table.
+Instead of sending directly to the mesage bus we write the message into Outbox table under same transaction, if there is any problem both table will be rolled back.
+  There should be a separate listerner service/background process read outbox table and send the message.